-Lukas and I met 10 years ago in Langebaan through a mutual friend.
+Lukas and I met ten years ago in Langebaan through a mutual friend.
 We had a holiday fling!
-Lukas is from Ceres and I lived in Cape Town so we only saw each other again, 3 years later, when Lukas moved and studied in Cape Town.
+Lukas is from Ceres and I lived in Cape Town so we only saw each other again three years later, when Lukas moved to Cape Town for his studies.
 We started dating early January 2006 and have been inseparable since!
-We knew we were meant to be and would marry one day!!
+We knew we were meant to be and would marry one day!

 So how did pop the question?

-Lukas teamed up with my sister, Zani and her husband, Du Wayne Denton to plan this secret engagement couple shoot!!
+Lukas teamed up with my sister Zani and her husband Du Wayne Denton to plan a secret engagement couple shoot!
 Du Wayne’s been asking us for months to do a couple shoot for his portfolio.
 On the 5th of September 2010, a beautiful spring day, we set off to Grabouw to meet with Du Wayne.
 He took beautiful pictures of us – long grass with the mountain in the background.
-We had so much fun!!
+We had so much fun!
 After a few hours we went to our last location – fresh new blossoming apple orchards!
-Breathtaking!!
-Lukas stood behind me while Du Wayne did his thing, then Lukas started to whisper sweet words into my ear….he once again declared his love to me and told me he had a present for me!
+Breathtaking!
+Lukas stood behind me while Du Wayne did his thing, then Lukas started to whisper sweet words into my ear … he once again declared his love to me and told me he had a present for me!
 He handed me a cute black and white box with green ribbon and broccoli (I’m vegetarian and broccoli is my favourite!) printed on the lid.
-I completely froze with shock and excitement mixed together!
-He told me I had to open this present.
-When I saw my gorgeous vintage diamond ring, he asked if I’d please be his wife!
+I completely froze with shock and excitement mixed together.
+He told me I had to open the present.
+When I saw my gorgeous vintage diamond ring, he asked if I’d please be his wife.
 I was stunned.
-He had to repeat the question again, as I have still not answered him!
-I said yes!!
+He had to repeat the question again, as I had still not answered him I said yes!
 We kissed non-stop and embraced each other.
-I had no idea Lukas would propose that day, non-the-less at our couple shoot!
+I had no idea Lukas would propose that day, nontheless at our couple shoot.
 Our magical moments and emotions captured on film, how great is that!

 Any time saving or organising tips?